This course is open for applications.

-- In our BA(Hons) Animation course you will learn through practice.
-Animation, live briefs, group work, placements and networking events mean that, on graduation, you will be ready to work in the industry.
+- Gain valuable practical experience through live briefs, group work, placements and networking events and graduate ready to make your mark in the industry.

-Animation is based at Bower Ashton Campus, part of the City Campus.
-Exceptional facilities and resources include digital media studios and our animation studios.
-Our production and fabrication workshops offer a combination of traditional tools and the latest technology.
+BA(Hons) Animation is based at Bower Ashton Studios, part of our City Campus.
+Our new animation studio spaces and facilities include digital media studios, production studios and fabrication workshops, offering both traditional tools and the latest technology.

-You will benefit hugely from being part of Bristol's vibrant arts and cultural scene, where boundaries between students and workers in the creative industries are often blurred.
-Many friendships made on the course continue long after graduation, developing into partnerships, startups and larger businesses.
+Be a part of Bristol's vibrant arts and cultural scene and make friendships that continue long after graduation, developing into partnerships, startups and larger businesses.

 Watch: The learning and teaching experience